 Prior to taking the exam, answering questions as well as reviewing answers, candidates may spend a maximum of 15 minutes to familiarize themselves with the computer and keyboard.
 The 15-minute tutorial is not part of the exam time.

 All questions have been approved by a panel of Texas real estate experts and are multiple choice.
-Great care is put into place to come up with a fair exam which is bias-free and intended to measure the abilities, skills and knowledge of applicants.
+Great care is put in place to come up with a fair exam which is bias-free and intended to measure the abilities, skills, and knowledge of applicants.